-Acaray is owned by the state-owned generation and distribution company, ANDE, while Itaipú and Yacyretá are binational hydropower plants owned jointly with the governments of Brazil (Itaipú Binational), and Argentina (Yacyretá Binational Entity).
+Itaipú alone typically provides over 80% of the energy consumed in Paraguay.
+It is a binational hydropower plant owned jointly with the government of Brazil (Itaipú Binational).
+Acaray is owned by the state-owned generation and distribution company, ANDE, while Yacyretá is owned jointly with the government of Argentina (Yacyretá Binational Entity).

 All three of Paraguay’s hydropower assets are undergoing developments as a means to increase power generation to meet the country’s requirements by 2030.